Does Kaiser Medicare Cover a Colonoscopy?

 - 48 months after undergoing a flexible sigmoidoscopy

 Coverage for colonoscopies performed for diagnosis- or treatment-related reasons isn’t governed by frequency.
-These procedures must be deemed medically necessary by a physician before Kaiser Medicare covers the cost of services.
+These procedures must be deemed medically necessary by a physician before Medicare covers the cost of services.

 Does Kaiser Medicare Require a Copay for a Colonoscopy?